Vilerio/simple-js-rss-reader/README.md

 # simple-js-rss-reader
-A simple script written with javascript ro read rss stream. <br/>
+A simple script written with javascript to read rss stream. <br/>
 <br/>
 Just clone the repo and use it !<br/> <br/>
 ``git clone https://github.com/Vilerio/simple-js-rss-reader`` <br/>